 - Add meats and cook for 90 minutes longer.
 Stir often.

 - Finish by adding the cooked beans, diced pumpkin and vinegar.
 Cook for 15 minutes or until the pumpkin becomes tender; check the seasoning and add more if needed.

-With 12 locations in Pennsylvania, Delaware and New Jersey, there’s an Iron Hill Brewery & Restaurant near you.
+With 14 locations in Pennsylvania, Delaware, New Jersey and South Carolina, there’s an Iron Hill Brewery & Restaurant near you.
 We specialize in handcrafted beers and fresh, from-scratch New American cuisine.
 Monthly releases vary by location, so scout out our beers on tap and visit us soon.

 Pumpkin ale photo, credit Steve Legato; remaining photos credited to Sophia DiPersio